Difference Between Cavity and Pit

 3. Cavities are harmful and must be cured as fast as possible, whereas pits are not harmful, but if not cleaned properly, they can cause cavities.

-4. The cavity can be cured by operation, whereas the pit can be sealed with sealants and usually requires periodic changing.
+4. The cavity can be cured by operation, whereas the pit can be sealed with sealants and requires periodic changing.

 5. 1/5 people worldwide have cavities ranging from low to lethal risk, whereas every 1/4 person has dental pits, which are not considered as risky.